-After having 2 amazing road trips with a buddy, a third idea came up, one that would take us through much of the east coast and explore beautiful nature areas across the U.S and mainly Canada.
+After having 2 amazing road trips with a buddy, a third idea came up, one that would take us through much of the east coast and explore beautiful nature areas across the U.S and mainly eastern Canada.

 This road trip would end up being one of the craziest ones we did.